invertase/java-docs-samples/memorystore/valkey/caching/GUIDE.md

    After Terraform has deployed your infrastructure, you’ll have a production-ready caching architecture running in the cloud.

-## Testing and Validation

-- **Functional Tests:** Use `curl` or a tool like Postman to send requests to your deployed Cloud Run service.
-Ensure that reads are fast, and updates reflect in both the cache and database.
-- **Load Testing:** Run load tests (e.g., with JMeter or Locust) to confirm performance gains.
-Compare response times with and without caching enabled.
-- **Monitoring & Logging:** Integrate Google Cloud’s operations suite (formerly Stackdriver) to monitor query times, latency, and error rates, ensuring your caching strategy is delivering the intended benefits.

 ## Scaling and Optimization